 This module covers topics such as incorporation procedures and effects, maintenance of statutory records, conduct of meetings, duties and liabilities of directors, rights of members, corporate rescue schemes and liquidation.
 Students will receive hands-on practice in the preparation of statutory returns using appropriate commercial software packages and become familiar with the Companies Act and other relevant statutory requirements.

 This module introduces students to the concept of double-entry, analysis and recording of business transactions and the accounts of sole-proprietorship and partnerships.
-Topics include accounting and internal controls for cash & credit transactions, inventories, fixed assets and preparation of financial statements for companies.
-Students will be exposed to a commercial accounting software.
+Topics include accounting and internal controls for cash and credit transactions, inventories, fixed assets and preparation of financial statements for companies.
+Students will also be exposed to a commercial accounting software.

 This module gives an overview of the Singapore income tax system and its tax administration.
 It introduces the tax concepts and principles in the areas of individual and corporate taxation as well as goods and services tax.
 Students will learn to prepare income tax computations for resident individuals and companies, including applying tax concepts in tax planning strategies.

 This module engages students to use their accounting knowledge and skills to complete a community project.
 The partnership with a community partner offers students an opportunity to deepen their academic knowledge while meeting community needs.
-The community project also allows students to hone decision-making skills, develop social and civic responsibility, and multi-cultural understanding.
+The community project also allows students to hone decision-making skills, develop social and civic responsibility and multi-cultural understanding.

 This module introduces the basic concepts, principles and processes of auditing financial statements.
 Students will acquire basic knowledge and functional skills required of an audit assistant in a public accounting firm.
 Audit techniques such as communication skills and documentation procedures necessary for conducting an effective audit are also covered.

 This module builds on the foundation of Business Communication 1 and creates opportunities for students to strengthen their oral and written communication.
 Students will be required to enhance their presentation skills through impromptu speeches.
-Students will also learn how to prepare a formal business report.
+Students will also learn how to prepare a business proposal.
 Job hunting and employment skills will be introduced to prepare students for a positive start to their careers.
 Students will learn about personal branding and will be taught to write application letters and resumes.
-Additionally, students will learn job interview techniques through role-plays and simulations.
+Additionally, students will learn job interview techniques through role-plays and simulations